Signed in as:

 Map: OS 294

-3. Go through the gate into the field (where there may be cows - so dogs on leads) and follow the fence line to your right for a short distance to a second gate.
+5. Go through the gate into the field (where there may be cows or sheep- so keep dogs on leads) and follow the fence line to your right for a very short distance to a second gate on your right.
 Go through this gate still following the Chalkland Way & Minster Way and then follow the footpath all the way along.
-Go through the gate at the end and follow the track up to your left and around the corner into Great Givendale village.
-You will emerge at a signpost and wooden bench.
-Turn left.
+At the end of this first long stretch the path turns left to head to another corner.

 'Do not put on the ring Frodo' referencing The Lord and the Rings and similarities perhaps between the views here and the Shire.
 (Weathertop?)